 Cong leaders to march to Rashtrapati Bhavan to seek normalcy in Delhi

-Congress leaders will march to Rashtrapati Bhavan to seek normalcy and peace in violence-hit Delhi after its working committee meeting on Wednesday, party sources said.
+Congress leaders will march to Rashtrapati Bhavan to seek normalcy and peace in violence-hit Delhi on Thursday, the party said Wednesday.
+This was decided in its working committee meeting on Wednesday, party sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)